5starcannon/SMASHING_UTILITIES/README.md

 ..--> Smashing Utilities will have up to 100 utilities.

+v1.0.1

+.--> Compatibility with Apache2 CGI.Initial set up will be produced once the user has selected this option to download Python Test Scripts from a public Github repository.

+.--> Display how long the script took to run.

+.--> Smashing Utitlities will have up to 120 utilities.

 SPANISH:

 Smashing Utilities es un programa en BASH que te permite instalar hasta 88 utilidades a la vez en LinuxMint.